danielrcollins1/OED-Expanded/x-additional-material.md

 the event ends when one side is entirely down or surrenders.
 This can also be resolved quickly using Book of War.

-### Archery

-Each participant gets to take 6 shots at a dish sized target 30 feet away backed by an earthen "butt".
-The target itself is AC 10, and some targets will have inner rings of AC 5 and AC 0.
-Each hit on the target scores 1 point.
-Inner rings are worth 2 or 3 points respectively.
-A critical failure misses the butt entirely.

-In head-to-head competition, participants alternate shots.
-On a critical hit, there is a 1 in 6 chance to strike and split the opponent's arrow.

 ## War Machine, Book of